Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``editThisEvent()``
-    Handles editing the event.
-Updates event details and refreshes the timetable display.
+    Handles editing the event and updates event details and refreshes the timetable display.

     .. code-block:: javascript